meronogbai/microverse-linters-setup/README.md

 **Note**: If you're using zsh as your shell, replace `.bashrc` in the above command with `.zshrc`.

-## Updating
+## Update

-Run the second and third commands in the installation section.
+Run the second and third commands in the install section.

 ## Usage